-Trump endorses Bruce Blakeman in New York governor race after Elise Stefanik drops bid
+Trump endorses Bruce Blakeman in New York governor's race after Elise Stefanik drops bid

-Blakeman became Stefanik's first notable challenger after entering the primary earlier this month.
+Blakeman became Stefanik's first notable challenger after he entered the primary this month.

 Get more newsTrump Endorses Bruce Blakeman New York Governor Race Elise Stefanik Dr Rcna250275 - Politics and Government | NBC News Cloneon

-President Donald Trump on Saturday endorsed Nassau County executive Bruce Blakeman in the New York gubernatorial race, just one day after Rep. Elise Stefanik, R-N.Y., dropped out of the GOP primary.
+President Donald Trump on Saturday endorsed Nassau County executive Bruce Blakeman in the New York governor’s race, just one day after Rep. Elise Stefanik, R-N.Y., dropped out of the GOP primary.

 Trump called Blakeman a “FANTASTIC guy” and offered him his “Complete and Total Endorsement” on Truth Social.